ming-hai/ice-builder-visualstudio/README.md

 ## Installation

-The Ice Builder is available as two Visual Studio extensions in the Visual Studio Marketplace: [Ice Builder](https://marketplace.visualstudio.com/items?itemName=ZeroCInc.IceBuilder) for Visual Studio 2012, 2013, 2015 and 2017 and [Ice Builder for Visual Studio 2010](https://marketplace.visualstudio.com/items?itemName=ZeroCInc.IceBuilderforVisualStudio2010).
+Ice Builder is available as a Visual Studio extension in the [Visual Studio Marketplace](2).

-If you build Ice Builder from sources, simply double-click on `IceBuilder.vsix` or `IceBuilder_VS2010.vsix` to install the extension into Visual Studio.
+If you build Ice Builder from source, simply double-click on `IceBuilder.vsix` to install the extension into Visual Studio.

 ## Overview